tolerance-go/geist-ui/.github/ISSUE_TEMPLATE/3-docs.md

 ---
-name: "About `docs` 🛠️"
+name: 'About `docs` 🛠️'
-about: "Issues and feature requests for docs"
+about: 'Issues and feature requests for docs'
 ---

 <!-- Please do NOT DELETE the template. -->